 You have said nothing wrong.
 You are a free citizen.
-You have the right to free speech and to express your opinions.
+You have the right to speak your mind and express your opinions.
 America is fighting a war.
 You believe Hugo Chavez is helping to fund that war.
 You hate the fact Mr. Chavez always criticizes the USA.
 Mr. Bush is a great man of peace.